settings icon

 Answer

 Some people are terrified to consider their own mortality, but ignoring it won’t make it less of a reality.
 Wise people consider their own mortality and adjust their lives so that they are prepared for it.
 “The prudent see danger and take refuge” (Proverbs 22:3).
 We don’t know how many days God has appointed for us (Psalm 90:12; 139:16).
 No one is guaranteed a long earthly life, nor are we guaranteed more opportunities to repent before we die (Hebrews 12:17).
-The biblical view of mortality is that all human beings will die physically, but only those who are not “in Christ” will die spiritually.
+The biblical view of mortality is that all human beings will die physically, but only those who are not in Christ will also die spiritually.

 Return to: